-"Network" began in 1978 in Fort Worth, Texas by 3 local women to meet the need for support for working women.
-They wanted to create a group with:
+"Network" began in 1978 in Fort Worth, Texas by 3 local women to meet the need for support to working women.
+They created a group with:

-"Network" continues to this day as a place for women to come in a pleasant, supportive, gathering where they can share ideas, skills and experiences in a non-judgmental, accepting environment.
+Network For Enterprising Women is a place for women to participate in a pleasant, supportive, gathering where they can share ideas, skills and experiences.

 Network for Enterprising Women is a group of professional women who share interests in women related issues.

-Membership is open to women who wish to share ideas, skills & experience in a non-judgmental, accepting environment.
-The group functions as an informal information network & a source of support providing personal & professional growth opportunities.
+Membership is open to women who wish to share ideas, skills & experience.
+Our group functions as an information network and a source of support providing professional growth opportunities.